Vacuum structure of the Babu-Nandi-Tavartkiladze model of neutrino mass generation: Theoretical constraints

+We stress that Eq.~\eqref{eq:N2vsCB}, together with the automatic ordering $V_{N1}<V_{N2}$ implied by Eq.~\eqref{eq:N1vsN2} and the bounded-from-below conditions, provides a simple analytic criterion only in the special case $\lambda_5 = 0$.
+For $\lambda_5 \neq 0$, these relations should be viewed as providing analytic control in the $\lambda_5 \to 0$ limit and as a useful organizing principle (as discussed further in the context of $N1$ stability), rather than as strict stability conditions in the full theory.\\

+\paragraph{Stability of $N1$ against charge-breaking extrema.---} The potential differences between $N1$ and the various charge-breaking configurations are provided in Appendix~\ref{app:potdiff}.
 Some of these expressions can be further simplified by using the \emph{additional} minimization conditions that apply to the CB configurations---that is, the CB-specific tadpole equations beyond the $\mu_\Phi^{2}$ and $\mu_\Delta^{2}$ relations already imposed at the $N1$ stationary point.
 However, even after incorporating these extra conditions, the resulting expressions do not, in general, reduce to particularly useful analytic forms.

 For the configuration $CB7$, the minimization conditions imply $\tilde \lambda_2 = 0$, $\lambda_4 = 0$, and the potential difference takes the following form when expressed in terms of the physical masses evaluated at the stationary point $N1$